Govt mulls hike in fee for all degree, diploma courses

 The state government is planning to hike fees for degree, diploma and polytechnic courses for “generating revenue.”

-In a recent meeting chaired by principal secretary to Finance Department, officials had raised the issue of the prevailing fee structure for general degree courses at government colleges, diploma and polytechnic courses.
-The copy of the proceedings of the meeting, which is with DH reads: “It’s been three years the users fee for various courses offered by collegiate education and technical education department was raised.
-With this, accounts officials of both the department have been instructed to get details of current fee and also comparison of the same with neighboring states.”
+In a recent meeting chaired by principal secretary to the Finance Department, officials had raised the issue of the prevailing fee structure for general degree courses at government colleges, diploma and polytechnic courses.
+The copy of the proceedings of the meeting, which is with DH reads: “It’s been three years the user's fee for various courses offered by collegiate education and technical education department was raised.
+With this, accounts officials of both the department have been instructed to get details of current fee and also the comparison of the same with neighbouring states.”

 Meanwhile, the accounts heads of both the departments have been asked to send account details of principals of all government and aided colleges as on September 30, 2019 (closing).
 “As some fees are remitted directly to government accounts and fees under some heads go to college principals’ account, Finance has department sought details from the principals,” an official said.